Abstraction-Refinement Based Optimal Control with Regular Objectives: Introduction

 \section{Introduction}

-Formal synthesis is a paradigm for designing controllers automatically which are correct-by-construction, thus, reducing the verification overhead.
-A mathematical model of a system to be controlled and formal specifications of properties that are expected of the controlled system are given as inputs to compute a controller that ensures the controlled behavior of the system satisfies the properties.
-Automated synthesis dates back to the work of Church \cite{church63}.
-Since then, multiple directions are pursued including synthesizing finite state systems with respect to temporal logic objectives \cite{manna81,clarke81} and controlling discrete event systems \cite{ramadge87}.
+Formal synthesis is a paradigm for designing controllers automatically which are correct-by-construction, and thus, reduces the verification overhead.
+In this paradigm, a mathematical model of a system to be controlled and formal specifications of properties that are expected of the controlled system are given as inputs to compute a controller that ensures the controlled system satisfies the properties.
+For instance, given a model for the behavior of a robot, synthesize a plan that reaches a given part of the workspace while avoiding certain obstacles.

+Since the work of \cite{church63} on automated synthesis, multiple directions are pursued including synthesizing finite state systems with respect to temporal logic objectives \cite{manna81,clarke81} and controlling discrete event systems \cite{ramadge87}.
 Early works in hybrid control systems focused on identifying subclasses of systems for which controller synthesis is decidable including timed automata~\cite{asarin94}, rectangular hybrid automata~\cite{henzinger99} and o-minimal automata~\cite{bouyer10,vladimerou11}.
-However, these classes of systems have limited continuous and discrete dynamics, and the synthesis problem becomes undecidable for a relatively simple class of hybrid systems~\cite{henzinger95}.
+However, these classes of systems have limited continuous and discrete dynamics, and the synthesis problem becomes undecidable for a relatively simple class of hybrid systems \cite{henzinger95}.

-Abstraction based controller synthesis was introduced as a promising direction~\cite{raischieee98} for systems with complex dynamics.
-An abstract model, often a finite state system, is constructed from a given system, such that a controller for the abstract model can be refined into a controller for the given system.
-Using results from automata theory, a controller is constructed for the abstract model, which is then implemented in the given system.
+For systems with complex dynamics, \cite{raischieee98} introduced an abstraction based controller synthesis.
+Given a system, an abstract model, often a finite state system, is constructed such that a controller for the abstract model can be refined into a controller for the given system.
+The controller for the abstract model is constructed using results from automata theory, and it is then implemented in the given system.
 This method has been successfully applied in controller synthesis of switched systems~\cite{wong12,liu13}, and in robotic path planning~\cite{belta07,gazit13}.

-Often, in addition to designing a correct controller, an application may require optimality condition.
-For instance, a robot should reach a desired state with minimum battery.
-Several previous works have explored optimal controller synthesis using formal approaches~\cite{girard2012controller, Seatzu20061188,reissig2013abstraction,wolff13}.